Read the End User License Agreement here.

 • identification and repair of impairments to intended, existing functionality of our Services

-• understanding our customer in order to more effectively market our Services
+• understanding our customer in order to more effectively market our Services and if applicable, serving you relevant advertising.

 - Quality and Safety Maintenance and Verification